Sustain Learning AFTER The Leadership Challenge® to get the most out of your investment

 Leadership development has greater impact and results when organizations provide leaders with access to resources after a learning event.
-A best-practice to ensure the business success of your next leadership development program is to have a strategy in place to offer attendees a follow-up plan.We recently developed a 4-part plan for a client to make sure they had the resources to create leadership change after The Leadership Challenge® Workshop, starting with low to no-cost options, and moving toward supplemental programs with an added investment.
+To ensure your leadership development program succeeds, make sure to have a strategy for follow-up with your leaders.We recently developed a 4-part plan for a client to make sure they had the resources to create lasting leadership change after The Leadership Challenge® Workshop, starting with low to no-cost options, and moving toward supplemental programs with an added investment.

 The workbook and development planner help leaders further interpret their LPI® results and understand how to use the information to become more effective leaders.
 Featuring the latest research and more than 140 actionable tips and suggestions, the workbook helps leaders create personal action plans and take the right steps to get results.

 Option Two: The Leadership Challenge Practice® BookThe Leadership Challenge® Practice Book is also included with the participant's LPI® online license.
 It presents daily practice routines and activities to help leaders become more effective by increasing the frequency with which they exhibit The Five Practices of Exemplary Leadership®.
 The book’s five sections offer a different LPI® behavior focus and supporting practice activities.
 It also includes quick progress checklists called “Make It a Daily Habit,” to help participants keep track of their progress on action items set during the workshop.